 by Bonnie Kirn Donahue, Extension Master Gardener, University of Vermont

-[Bonnie Kirn Donahue is a UVM Extension Master Gardener and landscape architect from central Vermont.]
+[Bonnie Kirn Donahue is a UVM Extension Master Gardener and landscape architect from Randolph.]